qihongl/learn-hippo/README.md

     ├── submit-sim9.sh              # the script for submitting jobs for simulation 9, triggers train-model.sh
     ├── train-model-aba.sh          # submit a python job to train a model on the ABA experiment by Chang et al. 2020 ├── train-model.sh              # submit a python job to train a model for the twilight zone experiment by Chen et al. 2016
+    ├── demo.py                     # a demo for Code Ocean
     ├── eval-group.py               # evaluate a group of models
     ├── exp_aba.py                  # definition of the ABA experiment by Chang et al. 2020
     ├── exp_tz.py                   # definition of the twilight zone experiment by Chen et al. 2016